vitorguima/dynamic_rest_routes/README.md

 # Rest routes creator

-Rest routes creator is a Javascript library to acelerate the process of creating routes with the [express framework](https://github.com/expressjs/express).
+Rest routes creator is a Javascript library to accelerate the process of creating routes with the [express framework](https://github.com/expressjs/express).
 It will return the methods GET, POST, PUT and DELETE for an specific endpoint.
 There are no default validations for your routes but you can create custom middlewares for it.

 ## Installation